-This financial report is designed to provide a general overview of the City's finances for all those with an interest in the City's finances.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Finance Director, 315 E. Jackson, El Campo, Texas 77437.
+This financial report is designed to provide a general overview of the City's finances for all those with an interest in the government's finances.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Finance Officer, 315 E. Jackson, EI Campo, Texas 77437.